electinth/politician-directory/README.md

 <h1 align="center">
-  They Work For Us?
+  They Work For Us
 </h1>

 [![Netlify Status](https://api.netlify.com/api/v1/badges/1165ad17-98ee-45b6-acb3-f552ed565abf/deploy-status)](https://app.netlify.com/sites/quirky-hodgkin-ae5fd3/deploys)

-**They Work For Us?** is an open-source politician directory project for listing and tracking activities of members of the Cabinet and National Assembly of Thailand.
+**They Work For Us** is an open-source politician directory project for listing and tracking activities of members of the Cabinet and National Assembly of Thailand.
 It's run on [Gatsby](https://www.gatsbyjs.org).

 ## Table of Contents